orchetect/OSCKit/README.md

 ## Contributions

 Contributions are welcome.
-Feel free to post an Issue to discuss.
+Posting in [Discussions](https://github.com/orchetect/OSCKIt/discussions) first prior to new submitting PRs for features or modifications is encouraged.